-The mission of the St. Thomas-Elgin Public Art Centre is to encourage and promote an appreciation for the visual arts in St. Thomas and Elgin County through a variety of exhibitions and educational programs and through the preservation of a permanent collection.
+The mission of the St. Thomas-Elgin Public Art Centre is to encourage and promote an appreciation for and support the practice of the visual arts in St. Thomas and Elgin County through a variety of exhibitions and educational programs and through the preservation of a permanent collection.

 It was at this time that the idea for the first Art Auction of Elgin County was conceived.
 The Creative Arts Committee of the University Women’s Club elected officers, joined forces and ironed out the details for the first auction.
 Solicitation of donations began immediately with Mrs. McKay, Mrs. Thorman and Mrs. Farley visiting local artists of St. Thomas and Elgin County to ask for contributions of their own works of art for the auction.
 Well known local artists such as Carolyn Curtis, the late Clark McDougall, and the late D. Frank Poole, as well as many others, donated their works for the sale.